 We’re saving energy

-Not all of the steps being taken will affect all buildings at the same time and to the same extent, so you’ll be getting more information about how and when they’ll affect you from your local buildings operations team or your manager.
+A number of initiatives were taken i the autumn of 2022 and they still applies today.
+Not all of the steps taken will affect all buildings at the same time and to the same extent.
+You can get more information about how and when they’ll affect you from your local buildings operations team or your manager.

 Lighting